Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Results and Discussion

-where FP is the number of non-lensed event pairs which overlap value is higher than the filtering threshold, while TN is the number of non-lensed event pairs which overlap value is smaller than the filtering threshold. \\
+where FP is the number of nonlensed event pairs which overlap value is higher than the filtering threshold, while TN is the number of nonlensed event pairs which overlap value is smaller than the filtering threshold.

-Given a specific FPR or a specific filtering threshold, a higher TPR indicates a better performance of the statistic because less lensed event pairs are recognized as non-lensed event pairs by the statistic.
-We aim to set up a reasonable threshold with $\mathrm{TPR}\approx1$ to filter non-lensed event pairs while keeping most of the lensed event pairs for further analysis.
-Ten ROC curves are shown in Figure \ref{fig:low_snr_roc} and Figure \ref{fig:high_snr_roc}.
-The five ROC curves in Figure \ref{fig:low_snr_roc} indicate the performance of the three statistics for event pairs with one of the event SNRs is small ($\mathrm{SNR}=8$), while the five ROC curves in Figure \ref{fig:high_snr_roc} indicate the performance of the three statistics for event pairs with one of the event SNRs is large ($\mathrm{SNR}=50$). \\
+Given a specific FPR or a specific filtering threshold, a higher TPR indicates a better performance of the statistic because less lensed event pairs are recognized as nonlensed event pairs by the statistic.
+We aim to set up a reasonable threshold with $\mathrm{TPR}\approx1$ to filter nonlensed event pairs while keeping most of the lensed event pairs for further analysis.
+Ten ROC curves are shown in Fig. \ref{fig:low_snr_roc} and Fig. \ref{fig:high_snr_roc}.
+The five ROC curves in Fig. \ref{fig:low_snr_roc} indicate the performance of the three statistics for event pairs with one of the event SNRs being small ($\mathrm{SNR}=8$), while the five ROC curves in Figure \ref{fig:high_snr_roc} indicate the performance of the three statistics for event pairs with one of the event SNRs is large ($\mathrm{SNR}=50$).

-Figure \ref{fig:low_snr_roc} shows the ROC curves of the three overlap statistics for event pairs with one event SNR$=8$ while another is one of the 5 SNRs.
+Figure~\ref{fig:low_snr_roc} shows the ROC curves of the three overlap statistics for event pairs with one event SNR$=8$ while another is one of the five SNRs.
 In this case, the TPR of the three statistics shows nearly no difference when the FPR is fixed to a value between $10^{-2}$ and 1.
-The difference in the performance of the statistics is noticeable only when we fix FPR to a value smaller than around $10^{-2}$. \\
+The difference in the performance of the statistics is noticeable only when we fix FPR to a value smaller than around $10^{-2}$.